Large Scale Novel Object Discovery in 3D: Introduction

+Object discovery has been a popular research area in RGB images \cite{tuytelaars2010unsupervised} and has recently been explored for applicability on 3D data \cite{karpathy2013object, mueller2016hierarchical}.
 As humans perceive the world in 3D \cite{philipona2003there}, the ability to reason in 3D becomes a necessary computer vision capability.
-For instance, in case of autonomous mobile robots, an important problem is the efficient navigation of robot in the real world scenario--where inferring and demarcating manipulable objects and their context is one of the main technologies required.
-Traditionally, such object estimation problem has mostly been well studied in a supervised \emph{known object} scenario \cite{gupta2014learning, gupta2015indoor}, \ie the robot is expected to encounter the same objects it was trained on.
-A more realistic and challenging setting is when the objects that the robot will encounter were never seen before.
-In the present paper, we address such important problem of discovering never before seen objects from 3D data.
-This problem which is usually termed as \emph{Object Discovery} is a hard, relevant and important problem in the domain of perception using data in 3D modality.
+In the case of autonomous mobile robots, for instance, an important problem is the efficient navigation of the robot in the real world scenario, where inferring and demarcating manipulable objects and their context is one of the main technologies required.
+Traditionally, such object estimation problem has mostly been well studied in a supervised \emph{known object} scenario \cite{gupta2015indoor, gupta2014learning}, \ie the robot is expected to encounter the same objects it was trained on.
+However, a more realistic and challenging setting is when the objects that the robot will encounter were never seen before -- we address this important problem of discovering never before seen objects from 3D data.